badrap/about.badrap.io/_posts/2018-09-01-cybersecmonth.md

   - /vendor/agency/css/agency.min.css
   - /css/badrap.css
 short: >
   EU Cyber Security Awareness Month begins on October 1.
-The theme for the first week is Practicing Basic Cyber Hygiene, meaning how anyone can take care of their security as part of daily life.
+Finnish security company Badrap Ltd encourages all Internet users to check the security of the networks they use.
 releasedate: 2018-10-01
 ---